Team4388/autoPlanner2025/README.md

 - Right click to add nodes
 - Left click on specific points to manipulate paths and nodes
 - Double click on nodes to delete them
-- Double click on control points to make path, and robot movment continuous, while keeping the node clicked the at the same location
+- Double click on control points to make path, and robot movment continuous, while keeping the node clicked the at the same location (Smooth the path)

 ##### "Button editor" Tab: